11 children killed as bus runs into Muslim procession

 -

-11 children killed as bus runs into Muslim processionBy AFPDecember 21, 2016Latest : World
+11 children killed as bus runs into Muslim processionDecember 22, 2016Print : World

 “A total of 11 children died in the incident while 17 others were seriously injured,” Usman told AFP.